From what they don’t tell you to pre-op C-section tips, real mamas share their experience of having a Cesarean Section in Singapore

-Name: Sunita, Singaporean, mama to two kids
+Sunita, Singaporean, mama to three kids

 Birth History: I had an elective C-section for both my children.
 No physical medical reason aside from the fact that I did not want to go through labour and I liked that with an elective C-section, I could schedule the birth date.
 I found it surprisingly difficult to find people who were supportive of me having an elective C-section.
 I felt judged for not wanting to go through labour and made to feel that my educated, informed decision for my body and my baby was not valid or the “right” thing to do.

 Comparing C-Section to another Delivery: I recovered well from both my C-sections.
 I think the key to a fast recovery is keeping fit and active with a strong core between pregnancies.
 My doctor cleared me to go for gentle walks with the dogs after 1 week, jogs after 5 weeks and sit-ups after 12 weeks.